 A piriformis muscle injection is used as one of the last treatments for patients suffering from Piriformis syndrome.
-Before this can even be considered as an option for treatment, thorough inspection is required to ensure the patient’s safety.
+Before this can even be considered as an option for treatment, a thorough inspection is required to ensure the patient’s safety.
 The patient’s medical history will be closely examined and he will also be instructed to participate in a physical exam.
-The physician also needs to insure that the patient isn’t suffering from:
+The physician also needs to ensure that the patient isn’t suffering from:

 - Sacroiliac Joint Dysfunction